erikpr1994/peakHealth/packages/ui/README.md

 - Discovers all components in `src/components/`
 - Generates TypeScript declarations
 - Creates tree-shakable exports
-- Copies CSS files to the correct locations
+- Bundles CSS into a single file for easy import
 - Builds with Vite for optimal performance

 ## 📚 Storybook